-Celebration participants are also invited to enter a writing contest in three categories: poetry, short story and memoir.
+Celebration participants are also invited to enter a writing contest in three categories: poetry, short story (fiction) and memoir (nonfiction).
 In addition to cash prizes, first-place winners of the writing contest have their work published in Mirage, Cochise College’s literary and arts magazine.

 Support the Creative Writing Celebration